GoDaddy at a Glance

-If you're looking for the power of a server without having to manage a server, Business Hosting is your best bet.
+If you're looking for the power of a Virtual Private server without having to manage a server, Web Hosting Plus is your best bet.
 It offers dedicated resources and comes with a built-in, easy-to-use control panel (cPanel).
-Business Hosting is ideal for ecommerce, high-traffic and resource-intensive websites, and there are four plans to choose from based on your needs.
+Web Hosting Plus is ideal for ecommerce, high-traffic and resource-intensive websites, and there are four plans to choose from based on your needs.

 All plans offer unlimited websites, unmetered traffic, include free Office 365 email for a year and a free SSL certificate (for extra security) for the full term of the hosting plan.